Road running: Governing body and international organizations

+The international governing body for road racing is World Athletics (formerly IAAF).
+World Athletics aims to set the standards for competitions by ensuring that all participants are drug-free and that all equipment used is legal.
+World Athletics measures each race course to give it an World Athletics certification rating.
+Once a race course is certified, the course can be counted for different records or rankings.

-National governing bodies which are affiliated to the IAAF are responsible for road races held in their country.
+National governing bodies which are affiliated to World Athletics are responsible for road races held in their country.
 Of the thousands of road races held each year, 238 races, including some premier ones, are members of the Association of International Marathons and Distance Races (AIMS).
 Many race organizers (or the running clubs which conduct the races) are members of the Road Runners Club of America.
 In addition, the USA Track & Field plays a role in selecting representatives for certain international competitions under the Amateur Sports Act of 1978.

 Competitors from around the world participate in what are dubbed the "elite" races for cash prizes.
 Elite level road running series include the World Marathon Majors, the Great Run series, and IAAF Road Race Label Events.